Treaty of Fontainebleau (1762)

-The Treaty of Fontainebleau was a secret agreement of 1762 in which the Kingdom of France ceded Louisiana to Spain.
+The Treaty of Fontainebleau, signed on November 3, 1762, was a secret agreement of 1762 in which the Kingdom of France ceded Louisiana to Spain.
 The treaty followed the last battle in the French and Indian War in North America, the Battle of Signal Hill in September 1762, which confirmed British control of Canada.
 In Europe, the associated Seven Years' War continued to rage.
-Having lost Canada, King Louis XV of France proposed to King Charles III of Spain that France should give Spain "the country known as Louisiana, as well as New Orleans and the island in which the city is situated."
-Louis proposed the cession on November 13 and Charles accepted on November 23, 1762.
+Having lost Canada (New France), King Louis XV of France proposed to King Charles III of Spain that France should give Spain "the country known as Louisiana, as well as New Orleans and the island in which the city is situated."

+Charles ratified the treaty on November 13 1762 and Louis ratified it ten days later.

+Areas ceded

 This agreement covered all of French Louisiana: the entire valley of the Mississippi River, from the Appalachians to the Rockies.
-The Treaty of Fontainebleau was kept secret even during the French negotiation and signing of the Treaty of Paris (1763), which ended the war with Britain.
+The Treaty of Fontainebleau was kept secret even during the French negotiation and signing of the Treaty of Paris in February 1763, which ended the war with Britain.

+British control in eastern Louisiana

 The Treaty of Paris, made between France and Great Britain following the Seven Years' War, divided Louisiana at the Mississippi.
 The eastern half was ceded to Britain, and the western half and New Orleans were nominally retained by France.
 Spain did not contest Britain's control of eastern Louisiana, as it already knew that it would rule in western Louisiana.
 Also, under the Treaty of Paris, Spain had ceded Florida to Britain for which western Louisiana was its compensation.

+French migration into Louisiana

 The Treaty of Paris provided a period of 18 months in which French colonists who did not want to live under British rule could freely emigrate to other French colonies.
 Many of the emigrants moved to Louisiana, where they discovered later that France had ceded Louisiana to Spain.

+Announcement of the treaty's terms in 1764

 The cession to Spain was finally revealed in 1764.
 In a letter dated April 21, 1764, Louis informed the governor, Jean-Jacques Blaise d'Abbadie, of the transition: